All contributions

 Natalie Dern

-"Have you bought a new light and want to finally put it into operation, but don't know exactly how to do it?
-Then this blog post will certainly help you, because we explain how to get your lamp to light up in just a few steps - and you certainly don't need to be a handyman to do it!"
+"Have you bought a new lamp and finally want to put it into operation, but don't know exactly how to do it?
+Then this blog post will certainly help you, as we explain how to light up your lamp in just a few steps - and you certainly don't need to be a handyman to do it!"

 Checklist

-First of all, you should get the right tools and have them ready so that you don't have to search for them during the lamp installation.
-You will need a sturdy ladderso that you can easily reach the power outlet if it is on the ceiling, for example.
+The first thing you should do is get the right tools and have them ready so that you don't have to worry about lamp assembly to have to search for them during lamp installation.
+You need a stable ladderso that you can easily reach the power outlet if it is on the ceiling.

-There is also a phase tester is also helpful for testing whether there is actually no current flowing through the line.
-And what is really indispensable is a suitable screwdrivera chandelier or wagon clamp to connect the cables and, of course, the lamp with bulb.
+There is also a phase tester is also helpful for testing whether there is actually no current flowing through the cable.
+And a suitable screwdriver, a chandelier or wago clamp to connect the cables and, of course, the lamp with bulb are really indispensable.

-In addition, you may have to drill holes to attach the lamps, which means you need a drillpossibly even an impact drill for hard surfaces, as well as the right drill bits for the hole size. dowels and screws.
-If you don't have anything at home yet, you can get it at any DIY store.
+You may also need to drill holes to attach the lamps, so you will need a drill, possibly even an impact drill for hard surfaces, as well as the right plugs and screws for the hole size.
+If you don't already have these at home, you can get them at any DIY store.

 Tip: Get reinforcements.
 Another person to hold the ladder is always helpful for support.